nodejs/node/doc/api/tls.md

 * `tls.CLIENT_RENEG_WINDOW` {number} Specifies the time renegotiation window in seconds.
 Defaults to `600` (10 minutes).

-**Note:** The default renegotiation limits should not be modified without a full understanding of the implications and risks.
+*Note*: The default renegotiation limits should not be modified without a full understanding of the implications and risks.

 To test the renegotiation limits on a server, connect to it using the OpenSSL